Unless you’ve decided to elope, you’re likely working on compiling your guest list, which is no easy task.

 1. Set Clear “Next Steps”

-• Make sure to let your guests know when the RSVP deadline is and how to RSVP (by email, on your wedding website, postal mail, etc.).
+- Make sure to inform your guests when the RSVP deadline is and how to RSVP (by email, on your wedding website, postal mail, etc.).

-• Set the RSVP date two weeks before the actual date you need your final guest count.
-This will give you a little extra time to follow up with any potential guests.
+- Set the RSVP date two weeks before you need your final guest count.
+This will give you extra time to follow up with any potential guests.
 Plus, a little extra time always reduces stress.

 2. Give Them RSVP Options

-• Providing your guests different ways to RSVP allows them to contact you in the way they prefer, which means a faster reply.
+- Providing your guests with different ways to RSVP allows them to contact you however they prefer, which means a faster reply.

-• Email has become a standard way to communicate, but certain guests may be quicker to reply via text.
-Other guests may be more comfortable mailing a RSVP card.
+- Email has become a standard way to communicate, but certain guests may be quicker to reply via text.
+Other guests may be more comfortable mailing an RSVP card.
 Consider what makes sense for you and the majority of your guests.

 3. Track Your RSVP’s